 After you stuff yourself with any kind of cake, turn back and turn a left on Auguststraße.

 At Auguststraße 24, a restaurant (and a dance school) is hidden behind a beautiful garden.
 Even if you don’t know about the place, the outdoor will make you stop and take a picture.
 Don’t be shy, and go inside.
 During the day, should be pretty clear.
-If you are lucky, you will see people practising their dance.
+If you are lucky, you will see people practicing their dance.
 The inside of the restaurant looks like an 80s club, lots of tables, a bar and another backdoor outside garden.

 During the evenings it gets crowded.
 Booking a table in advance they say it’s recommended.
 Probably the show is worth it.